fr3fou/beep/README.md

 - [x] Refactor to idiomatic go code
 - [x] Rename to a proper name
 - [x] Make examples
-- [x] Make note durations methods on `gusic.Melody` (as they are dependant on the note length and BPM)
+- [x] Make note durations methods on `beep.Melody` (as they are dependant on the note length and BPM)
 - [ ] Implement a simple format - ~~mp3~~ / wav
 - [x] Define all notes in all octaves a seperate file
 - [ ] ~~GUI + keybinds~~ - Will be a separate project